-Aston Villa target Villarreal's Emery as new boss
+Aston Villa close to appointing Villarreal's Emery

-Aston Villa: Unai Emery prime target to succeed Steven Gerrard as head coach
+Unai Emery: Aston Villa close to appointing Villarreal manager as head coach

 Last updated on .From the section Aston Villa

-Villarreal's former Arsenal manager Unai Emery has emerged as Aston Villa's prime target to succeed the sacked Steven Gerrard.
+Aston Villa are close to appointing Villarreal's former Arsenal manager Unai Emery to succeed the sacked Steven Gerrard.

-Talks were ongoing on Monday night to bring the 50-year-old to Villa.

 Gerrard was dismissed last week following a 3-0 Premier League defeat by Fulham.